Inductively Coupled Plasma Mass Spectrometry (ICPMS) Facility

-We have two ICPMS instruments in operation: a HP 4500plus and a PerkinElmer ELAN DRCII.
-The latter is currently being set up for potential use of reaction gases (e.g., NH3,He, etc.) to eliminate Ar, matrix, and solvent-based spectral interferences.
-The ICPMS is used for chemical analyses of natural waters and acid digests of rocks, minerals, ores, sediments, soils and biota and laser ablated materials.
+Our current instrument is a PerkinElmer ELAN DRCII.
+The ICPMS is used for chemical analyses of natural waters and acid digests of rocks, minerals, ores, sediments, soils and biota.

 The ICPMS lab has a well supported infrastructure including a number of clean rooms, acid distillation, rock crushing/mineral separation and computer facilities.
 The University provided technical personnel with expertise in electronics, vacuum systems and machining.

 Memorial's ICPMS lab is used by faculty and students throughout the University.
 Commercial work is accepted from external clients throughout the world.
 For solution-ICPMS we offer a set of analytical packages that are carried out on a routine basis, with submitted samples handled by appropriate technical staff on a straightforward cost-for-service basis.